Discover holidays in British Columbia

 With national and provincial parks aplenty, your holiday in British Columbia won’t be short of new places to discover.
 Explore Western Canada’s incredible natural landscape with a visit to the Kootenay Rockies.
 This mountain region in the southeast of British Columbia is a nature lover’s dream.
 Trek amongst the wildlife and unspoiled scenery on a walking tour, or stop for a picnic and take in the views across Slocan Lake.

 Adventurers will have plenty to keep them entertained on a holiday to British Columbia.
-There’s activities to suit all tastes and seasons, whether it’s trekking across snow-covered mountains, or trout fishing in the lakes at Thompson Okanagan.
+There are activities to suit all tastes and seasons, whether it’s trekking across snow-covered mountains or trout fishing in the lakes at Thompson Okanagan.
 Thrillseekers will love mountain biking around the scenic Mount Revelstoke National Park, or white water rafting down the Kicking Horse River in the Canadian Rockies.

 For a taste of British Columbia’s local culture, a trip to the Cariboo Chilcotin Coast is a must.
-The former mining town of Williams Lake is a hub of exciting cultural events, such as art festivals, live music and theatrical performances, and lots for the kids to get involved in, too.
-Plus, during the summer months, the town plays host to the Williams Lake Stampede, a famous rodeo event that has been a tradition in the area for nearly 100 years.
+The former mining town of Williams Lake is a hub of exciting cultural events, such as art festivals, live music and theatrical performances; plus lots for the kids to get involved in, too.
+During the summer months, the town plays host to the Williams Lake Stampede, a famous rodeo event that has been a tradition in the area for nearly 100 years.

 Currency: Canadian Dollar.